 - Local government in Nigeria from 1960 to date

 - The administrative structure of local government in Nigeria

 Let’s start with a very important question..

-What Is Local Government In Nigeria
+What Is A Local Government?

 These 774 local government areas, extended unevenly across the 36 states, are further divided into wards.